Bg

 IN THIS ARTICLE:

 Around 5 years old, you may begin to see your child become a more curious eater.
-Typically, picky eating tendencies start to fade a bit and kids at this age really enjoy being part of meal planning and prep.
+Typically, tendencies start to fade a bit and kids at this age really enjoy being part of meal planning and prep.
 If you can, try to involve them by allowing them to do simple cooking tasks or let them help choose foods at the grocery store.

 At this age, kids will eat roughly every 3 - 4 hours but may go longer between meals, especially if they are in school.
 Sometimes, we see a shift away from a morning snack once kindergarten starts and an uptick in the afternoon snack, particularly if kids are in school for a full day.